 White bread, Baguettes & Croissants

 Be careful with your morning carb habit — refined white flour is pro-inflammatory and can make your acne worse.
 Many commercially-produced baked products also contain other acne-triggering ingredients like sugar and soybean oil.
+One of the lesser known cause of acne breakouts is instant noodles (Ramen meals).
+This type of popular fast food is based on refined carbohydrates and a lot of salt - too well-known causes of acne.

 Sugar & Sweets

-Sugar tastes sooooo good, but sugar and sweets are part of every list about foods that cause acne breakouts — and for good reason.
+Sugar tastes sooooo good, but sugar and sweets are part of every list of foods that cause acne breakouts — and for good reason.
 They increase levels of insulin growth factors, which may increase the risk for acne breakouts.
 Try sweeteners like stevia and honey.

 Peanuts contain a natural androgen-like substance that can increase sebum production.
 This can make your skin oilier and increase the tendency to break out.
 Need a good peanut alternative?
 Try almonds and cashews — they don’t affect androgen levels.

 A lot of people don’t realize that coffee can cause acne breakouts.
 Coffee beans contain some organic acid that can raise cortisol levels.
-Cortisol, also known as the stress hormone, can act like an androgen, simultaneously stimulating sebaceous glands and inflammation.
+Cortisol, also known as the stress hormone, can act as an androgen, simultaneously stimulating sebaceous glands and inflammation.
 Switching to decaf won’t help —caffeine isn’t the trigger.
 It’s the beans.
 Switching to tea may be a better idea.